IBM/kar/examples/camel-k/README.md

 Camel integrations run on a Java Virtual Machine.
-KAR leverages the `kamel` CLI from the [Camel-K project](https://camel.apache.org/camel-k/latest/index.html) to assemble the artifacts required to run a Camel integration (essentially a collection of jar files).
+KAR leverages the `kamel` CLI from the [Camel-K project](https://camel.apache.org/camel-k/latest/index.html) and [Apache Maven](https://maven.apache.org) to assemble the artifacts required to run a Camel integration (essentially a collection of jar files).

 In contrast to Camel-K today, KAR does not require a Kubernetes cluster to run integrations.
 Moreover KAR does not require the Camel-K operator to deploy